azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 ![Claims mapping in Azure AD B2C](media/b2c_claimsmapping.jpg)

 _Note: even if you include the `name` or `email` scopes, nether will not be included as claims in the token which Azure AD B2C receives from Apple.
 Apple provides these values in a non-standard way as part of the authorization response payload.
 Azure AD B2C will not be able to read these values and you should collect them from the user separately if needed._

+## Community Help and Support
+Use [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-ad-b2c) to get support from the community.
+Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [azure-ad-b2c].

+If you find a bug in the sample, please raise the issue on [GitHub Issues](https://github.com/azure-ad-b2c/samples/issues).

+To provide product feedback, visit the [Azure Active Directory B2C Feedback page](https://feedback.azure.com/forums/169401-azure-active-directory?category_id=160596).